apache/drill/_docs/data-sources-and-file-formats/116-excel-format-plugin.md

 ### Known Limitations

 At present, Drill requires that all columns be of the same data type.
 If they are not, Drill will throw an exception upon trying to read a column of mixed data type.
-If you are trying to query data with heterogenoeus columns, it will be necessary to set `allTextMode` to `true`.
+If you are trying to query data with heterogenoeus columns, it will be necessary to set `allTextMode` to true.

 An additional limitation is that Drill infers the column data type from the first row of data.
-If a column is `null` in the first row, Drill will default to a datatype of
- `VARCHAR`.
-However if in fact the column is `NUMERIC` this will cause errors.
+If a column is null in the first row, Drill will default to a datatype of VARCHAR.
+However if in fact the column is NUMERIC this will cause errors.

  Drill ignores blank rows.